 - Focus on risk-based alerts: Leverage risk-scoring mechanisms to assign risk levels to customers based on various criteria, such as occupation, age, income, and transaction history.
 Use these risk scores to prioritize alerts and allocate resources effectively, focusing on higher-risk activities that require immediate attention.

 - Transaction analysis and account monitoring: Use Transaction Analysis features provided by the software to examine the trading patterns between accounts, analyzing factors like account name, volume, balance, and relationships.
 This analysis can help identify complex transaction patterns and detect potential money laundering activities.

 - Collaboration and information sharing: Establish strong communication channels with regulatory bodies, industry associations, and other financial institutions to stay updated on regulatory changes, best practices, and emerging threats.
-Engage in information sharing initiatives to collectively combat financial crimes and improve overall industry resilience.
+Engage in information-sharing initiatives to combat financial crimes and improve overall industry resilience collectively.